 Max Heart Rate – Test 2.

-This test requires a Heart Rate Monitor, turbo trainer and a computer (ideally with a cadence measurement).
-Your bicycle should have a close ratio rear block (e.g. 52 x 18/17/16/15/14/13).
+This test requires a Heart Rate Monitor, an indoor trainer and a computer (ideally with a cadence measurement).
+Your bicycle should have a close-ratio rear block (e.g. 52 x 18/17/16/15/14/13).
 Have someone assist during the test, to encourage you when things get tough and to take the readings from your Heart Rate Monitor.

 - Then change up to the next gear (52 x 17) without pausing.

 - Maintain the same cadence (90-rpm).
 Pedal this gear for 2 minutes and change up again still maintaining the 90-rpm cadence.

 - Continue changing up to the next sprocket every two minutes, constantly maintaining 90-rpm.